-May 9th, 2017 marks 152 years since the U.S. Civil War ended, but the numerous records created by the War Between the States still provide a glimpse into the lives of those who served.
+The U.S. Civil War ended on May 13th, 1865 – but the numerous records created by the War Between the States still provide a glimpse into the lives of those who served.

 If you had family in the US in the mid-19th century than there is a very good likelihood that some of your own ancestors served in this pivotal conflict.
 In this article we’ve outlined several free online databases that will help you discover their stories.

 Before searching for a Civil War ancestor in the following free record collections, ask yourself:

 –What do I know about the Civil War?
 Refreshing your memory can go a long way toward helping you find the records you need.
 We love this FAQ sheet for a quick breakdown.

 –What age would my ancestor have been when the Civil War started in 1861?
 Would they have been too young or old to serve?
 It is good to know that a wide variety of men (and women) served.
 Some were ridiculously young, and others were much older than we would expect to see today.

 –What was my ancestor’s full name (not a nickname)?
 You will need first, last and preferably the middle name (or at least the initial) to differentiate them from others with similar monikers.